 Your cookie settings can be changed at any time through your browser settings.
 To find out more see our cookies page.

-A new electoral registration system started in 2014 called Individual Electoral Registration (IER).
 Each person is responsible for their own registration.

 Please provide a contact number or email address on your application.
 This information is not published, it is only used if we need to contact you about your application.

 If you don't have access to the internet please contact us on 01772 906908 and we can help you to register.

 You can register to vote if you're 16 or 17 (although you can't vote until you are 18).

 The Electoral Register will updated on the following statutory dates:-

 Completing your registration application online does not confirm that you are on the register.

 You will receive a letter from us letting you know when you are registered, or we will be in touch if we need any further information.